Aug 2nd, 2018

 There is good reason that the Deschutes is Oregon’s best known river.
 The Deschutes is a desert oasis rife with wild rainbows, hearty steelhead, whitewater and stunning scenery.
 During the steelhead fly fishing season the Deschutes becomes a “Temple of Spey.”
 This is one of the first rivers in the U.S. where the guides regularly employed the use of spey rods to cover water for these anadromous jewels.
 As such, all of our guides are proficient in two-handed casting instruction.
 Due to the dam-controlled nature of the Deschutes most of the steelhead season provides ideal conditions for fly fishing a floating line.
 If you’ve ever yearned to see a powerful, ocean-fed fish rise to the rivers’ surface for a fly, then this is the place!

 With day trips and multi-day float trips for both trout and steelhead, the Deschutes is one of the West’s most unique and captivating systems.
 The quintessential Deschutes trips are deluxe, multi-day float trips on both the upper and lower portions of the river.
-Best done as a three night, four day float, these trips offer anglers the best shot at the river’s trout and steelhead and represent one of the West’s greatest down river fly fishing adventures.
-At Fly Water Travel we pride ourselves on our relationships with the guides who know the Deschutes best.
+Best done as a three night, four day float or experienced in a basecamp on the lower section of the river supported by jet boats, these trips offer anglers the best shot at the river’s trout and steelhead and represent one of the West’s greatest down river fly fishing adventures.

 Expert Q&A with David Kalinowski

 For more information please contact David at 800.552.2729 or email.

 1. A truly unique and rare system that offers hard fighting wild trout and aggressive summer steelhead.

 2. Over 100 miles of public water accessible by boat or hiking.

 3. Offering several packages including overnight jet boat camps, multi-day float trips or simple day trips, there is a trip for everyone.